Audrey Hunt, the author of "Anyone Can Sing," explains the health benefits of humming.

 How To Hum To Reap The Benefits

-Put your lips together gently and hum a sound.
+Put your lips together gently and hum.
 Hmmmmmmmmmm.
 Check for the following:

 - Make sure the lips are barely touching to help you to feel light vibrations.